Harriet Tubman Biography

 Back to Biographies

 In December of 1850 Harriet Tubman returned to the South to make her first daring rescue, freeing her niece Kizzy and Kizzy's two children from slavery.
-Over the next ten years, Harriet would act as a conductor on the Underground Railroad, aiding slaves in their flight to freedom.
-She conducted around 13 rescues, guiding some 70 slaves through the Underground Railroad.
+Over the next ten years, Harriet would act as a conductor on the Underground Railroad, aiding the enslaved in their flight to freedom.
+She conducted around 13 rescues, guiding some 70 enslaved people through the Underground Railroad.
 Many of these slaves were her relatives.

 Danger and the Fugitive Slave Act

 With the passage of the Fugitive Slave Act in 1850, the flight north became even more dangerous.
-Escaped slaves were no longer safe in the Northern United States.
-The Fugitive Slave Act said captured fugitive slaves had to be returned to their masters in the South.
-People caught harboring or aiding escaped slaves in the North could be fined or imprisoned.
+Escaped enslaved people were no longer safe in the Northern United States.
+The Fugitive Slave Act said captured fugitive enslaved people had to be returned to their enslavers in the South.
+People caught harboring or aiding escaped enslaved people in the North could be fined or imprisoned.

-The Underground Railroad expanded through the northern states and into Canada where escaped slaves were protected by the law.
-Slave catchers constantly hunted fugitive slaves hoping to cash in on rich rewards.
-While everyone involved in the Underground Railroad took on some risk, escaped slaves like Harriet Tubman had to worry about being captured themselves.
+The Underground Railroad expanded through the northern states and into Canada where the formerly enslaved were protected by the law.
+Catchers constantly hunted fugitive enslaved people hoping to cash in on rich rewards.
+While everyone involved in the Underground Railroad took on some risk, escaped enslaved people like Harriet Tubman had to worry about being captured themselves.
 With every rescue, Harriet risked losing her freedom.
 If caught, she would be sent back to the South, beaten, and would likely die an early death in the fields.

 Harriet spent the summer working and saving money for her next rescue.
 She planned to reunite with her husband John Tubman.
 When Harriet originally escaped, John refused to go with her.
 He even threatened to turn her in if she caused trouble.
 John liked his life in Maryland and didn't want to leave.
 However, Harriet hoped to tell him of her new life in Pennsylvania and convince him to return with her so they could be a family again.